Archive for: International law

 2. The right may not be demanded to be revoked or transferred, where the entitled person referred to in paragraph (1) has acquiesced, for a period of five successive years, in the use of the registered trademark while being aware of such use.

 However, the PPO did not agree with “SCOTCH & SODA” POLSKA arguments and it has invalidated of the right of protection for SCOTCH & SODA R-100588 trade mark in its decision of 2007.
 In the PPO’s assessment the legal predecessor of “SCOTCH & SODA” POLSKA has been acting in bad faith while applied for the protection rights to the disputed sign.
 According to the Polish case-law and doctrinal opinions that were cited by the PPO, the applicant for trade mark registration is acting in bad faith when he/she knows or should know that such action violates third parties’ rights.
 Acting in bad faith is also one who is relying on a right or legal relationship and knows that this right or a legal relationship does not exist, or he or she does not know, but the lack of knowledge can not be regarded as the justified circumstances.
 The PPO has also noted that in the legal commentaries on Polish trade mark law two competing views on bad faith are taken into account.
 First, bad faith occurs when a person who owns a disputed trade mark registration had to know or should know that the legal conditions to acquire this right were not met.
 In such case, the owner is always acting in bad faith when a mark has been registered contrary to the applicable provisions of the law or expressly recognized principle of social coexistence (see: article 8(i) of the TMA).
 By contrast, in the case of trade mark registration that was made despite the existence of an earlier priority right, an owner of such righ can be entitled as acting in good faith only if he or she was deceived (and it can be justified) with regard the extent of protection resulting from the trade mark right with an earlier priority.
 If the registration has been aquired by a person for a purpose other than to use a trade mark (for example, to force financial concessions from other entrepreneurs, to obtain control over imports, to force reaching of a license agreement) in this case, bad faith is understood as a qualified form of a breach of social coexistence rules.
-Such opinion was issued by Ryszard Skubisz, Prawo znaków towarowych.
-Komentarz, Warszawa 1997 r., s.
-224 (not available in English: Trade mark law.
-Commentary, Warsaw 1997, p.
-224).
-However, in turn, dr Elzbieta Wojcieszko-Gluszko thinks that there is no reason to modify the general concept of good and bad faith for the needs of the IPL regulations.
+Such opinion was issued by R. Skubisz, Prawo znaków towarowych.
+Komentarz (in English: Trade mark law.
+Commentary), Warszawa 1997, p.
+224. However, in turn, dr Elzbieta Wojcieszko-Gluszko thinks that there is no reason to modify the general concept of good and bad faith for the needs of the IPL regulations.
 According to dr Wojcieszko-Gluszko a valuable guidance for the interpretation with regard to bad/good faith may be a reference to the legal definition of a filing made in bad faith that is provided in the Benelux Trademark Law.

 The PPO also cited arguments provided in the judgment of the Supreme Administrative Court of 6 August 2002, case file II SA 3879/01 and interpretation included in the judgment of 17 July 2003, case file II SA 1165/02 that was issued on the basis of article 8(i) of the TMA and in which the Court concluded that the issue of an assessment of the contradiction of a trade mark application with rules of social coexistence does not refer to trade mark only and itself, but also takes into account the contradiction with the principles of actions made by an applicant and their intended effect.
 In courts’ opinion the extending interpretation of the rules of social coexistence is justified if one notices that this general clause/rule has displaced such clauses and rules as the principles of good manners, fair trading and good faith.
 The PPO has considered as totally unfounded all arguments that the consent for a trade mark registration belonging to a partner was justified due to a lack of prohibition in the relevant articles of association, or in other agreements concluded between the parties.
 The concept of an agent or a representative in this case should be interpreted according to the Polish law.
 Selling products on the Polish market by the involved people was in such a role.
 “SCOTCH & SODA” POLSKA brought a complaint to the Voivodeship Administrative Court in Warsaw, which, in a jugment of 29 May 2008, case file VI Sa/Wa 402/08 dismissed the complaint.
 “SCOTCH & SODA” POLSKA brought a cassation complaint to the Supreme Administrative Court in Warsaw.
 The cassation complaint was dismissed in judgment of 2 July 2009, case file II GSK 950/08.